puppetlabs/puppet-docs/source/pe/2.0/install_answer_file_reference.markdown

 : **String** --- The password for accessing the console's web interface.
 Must be longer than four characters.

 `q_puppet_enterpriseconsole_inventory_certname`
-: **String** --- A site-unique identifier for the inventory service.
+: **String** --- An identifying string for the inventory service.
+This ID must be unique across your entire site.
 Only needed if you are _not_ installing the puppet master role on the console server.
-Must be a working DNS name for the console server.

 `q_puppet_enterpriseconsole_inventory_dnsaltnames`
 : **String** --- Valid DNS names at which the console server can be reached.
 Only needed if you are _not_ installing the puppet master role on the console server.
 Must be a comma-separated list.
 In a normal installation, defaults to `<hostname>,<hostname.domain>,puppetinventory,puppetinventory.<domain>`.